-The proposed highway, which was approved in 2008, will be built in three phases beginning with phase one, which will be a 6.5km stretch from JKIA to Likoni Road.
+The proposed Uhuru Highway double decker road, which was approved in 2008, will be built in three phases beginning with phase one, which will be a 6.5km stretch from JKIA to Likoni Road.

 The elevated highway will begin some metres from Haile Selassie roundabout in Nairobi central business district and will run past the existing University Way roundabout.

 Haile Selassie Road, Kenyatta Avenue and University Way will pass below the elevated road.

 According to the KeNHA, China Wu Yi has been awarded the tender for the Westlands-Rironi stretch paving way for groundbreaking while designs for the first two are being settle on.

 The elevated highway will be subject to toll charges and motorists who wish to escape the traffic jams on Mombasa Road by using the facility will have to part with up to Sh1000.

 “The express road will be subject to toll charges, estimated at between Sh500 and Sh1000 for convenience to those in a hurry,” said Transport Secretary James Macharia, adding that those unwilling to pay will continue using the current roads.

 The project was initially set to begin in 2011 but the plan flopped after the Word bank declined to release funds citing the inclusion of Strabag International in the list of contractors.